unionai/unionai-docs/source/getting-started/access-aws-s3.md

 # Access AWS S3 buckets

-In this guide, we learn how to access data on AWS S3 Buckets from Union Serverless.
+Here we will take a look at how to access data on AWS S3 Buckets from Union.
 As a prerequisite, we assume that our AWS S3 bucket is accessible with API keys: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-## Creating secrets on Union Serverless
+## Creating secrets on Union

 First, we create secrets on Union by running the following command: